LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Logging and recovery
 - Indexing

 Version doesn't have the notion of activation.
-Data is retreived automatically when dereferencing pointers.
+Data is retrieved automatically when dereferencing pointers.

 ## Processes, Sessions and Transactions